captainfathom/merge-conflict/FUBAR.md

 This is Alice's newest feature to the page.
 This will hopefully create a conflict to fix here in a few minutes.

 Ted adds another feature during round two.
 This feature is the cool ski game that we can't make for project week.
 Sad face.

+This is yet another addition to the project by Ted.
+I like to create merge conflicts because I'm a bad person.